Ex-NBA star Rodman says North Korea's Kim wants Obama to call

 WASHINGTON Dennis Rodman, the former NBA star known more for his body piercings and tattoos than international diplomacy skills, said on Sunday he returned from North Korea with a message from its leader Kim Jong-un for President Barack Obama - "call me."

-Rodman appeared on ABC's "This Week" program a few days after an unlikely meeting with Kim in the North Korea capital Pyongyang, where Rodman was working on a documentary about basketball.
+Rodman appeared on ABC's "This Week" programme a few days after an unlikely meeting with Kim in the North Korea capital Pyongyang, where Rodman was working on a documentary about basketball.

-With the international community concerned about North Korea's nuclear weapons program and continued belligerence, Rodman had extremely rare access to Kim.
-They attended a basketball game, where they were seen laughing and talking at courtside, and also had dinner together.
+With the international community concerned about North Korea's nuclear weapons programme and continued belligerence, Kim and Rodman attended a game, where they were seen laughing and talking, and had dinner together.

 "He wants Obama to do one thing - call him," Rodman said.
 "He said, 'If you can, Dennis - I don't want (to) do war.
 I don't want to do war.'
 He said that to me."